Congress to boycott Rahul Kanwal’s TV show after comments by BJP’s Amit Malviya on leaders’ killings

 Congress leader and former Union minister P Chidambaram condemned Malviya’s comment.

-“Malaviya’s statement [as reported by Rahul Kanwal] seems to justify political assassinations,” Chidambaram said.
+“Malaviya’s statement [as reported by Rahul Kanwal] seems to justify political assassinations,” Chidambaram said in a social media post on Tuesday.
 “What did Mr Malaviya mean when he said that ‘Congress leaders were assassinated for the political decisions they took?’”

 “The assassinations of Smt Indira Gandhi and Shri Rajiv Gandhi were by terrorists or those influenced by terrorist ideas,” Chidambaram said.
 “Whether a political decision is right or wrong has to be decided and repudiated in political forums.
 Assassination is not the answer to a political decision that the assassin may consider ‘politically wrong’.”